Ondrysak/ondrysak.github.io/content/posts/web.md

 ---
 title: ImaginaryCTF 2023 - web
-description: Writeup for web forensic challenge
+description: Writeup for web forensics challenge
 date: 2023-12-18
 tldr: We recovered this file from the disk of a potential threat actor.
 Can you find out what they were up to?
 draft: false
-tags: ["ctf", "writeup", "forensic"]
+tags: ["ctf", "writeup", "forensics"]
 ---

 # web